where Maine goes to laugh...

 WITH HEARTFELT GRATITUDE…

-We would like to thank the following individuals who have shown such generosity and faith in our work before this pandemic forced us to close more than seven months ago.
+We would like to thank the following individuals who have shown such generosity and faith in our work before this pandemic forced us to close more than eight months ago.
 We feel extremely blessed for the help from our Maine Rep and Chamber of Comedy friends and family.
 If not for your financial aid or in-kind contributions during this down time Maine Repertory Theater and The Chamber of Comedy would be just a memory.
 But because of you, we still have a future.

 Lois Samuels Doctor Harry Chamberlin Alan Burnette